dancespiele/spielcrypto_worker/README.md

 `cargo run`

 7. Enjoy!

+**Note:** Before to execute Dancespiele API you need to run the RabbitMQ server first

 **Note:** Dancespiele worker will check the coin prices every 2 minutes in case that it add a stop limit order you will be notified by email if Dancespiele API and your email server are correctly set